 Across all BS.1534 experiments, there are 93 requirement ToR tests (i.e. 31 requirements per lab + a combined analysis for both labs).
-It should be noted that the GAL report [31] includes for BS.1534 experiments also an analysis of the combination of the data sets from both labs.
+It should be noted that the GAL report includes for BS.1534 experiments also an analysis of the combination of the data sets from both labs.
 The CuT failed one of them, it passed 48 times and exceeded the requirement 44 times.
 The failed test is in BS1534-5A.

-Table 59: Overview of all failed tests in BS.1534 experiments
+Table A.1-3: Overview of all failed tests in BS.1534 experiments